rafaelbernard/rafaelbernard/var/quality-velocity-tools.md

         * Complex applications, with multiple domains
         * Works for simple application as well as Laravel is based on lots of symfony components
     * Laravel
-        * Works for lot of applications, more the simple ones, but also works for complex
+        * Works for lots of applications, more the simple ones, but also works for complex
         * The ecosystem is huge and growing
 * Tools
   * SonarCloud
     * Works for a variety of languages.
 Has a great coverage for code smells, code quality.
+    * Does not have a free tier
+  * Deepsource
+    * patterns, static analysis
+    * has a free tier
+    * no code coverage for php yet

 ## JS world